-Tingling associated with an electrical shock injury could be caused by occurrences such as accidental contact with a downed power line (or the area near the downed power line), accidental contact with other electrical current sources, faulty electrical wiring, shock from faulty or unprotected electrical products and/or contact with three-prong-to-two-prong grounded plug adapters
+The tingling feeling associated could be caused by occurrences such as accidental contact with a downed power line (or the area near the downed power line), accidental contact with other electricity sources, faulty wiring, contact with electricity from faulty or unprotected products and/or contact with three-prong-to-two-prong grounded plug adapters

 Should I see a doctor?

 Yes you should see a doctor if you are experiencing tingling after an electric shock.
 A doctor will conduct a thorough examination to diagnose and start treatment for any electrical injuries you may have suffered.
 The tingling sensation you experienced would be considered a symptom of your injury.

 Time is of the essence when it comes to seeking medical attention after an electric shock, even if there are no visible injuries.

 The “invisible” injuries that can result from an electric shock include:

 - Cardiac arrest